 Agency Request Legislation

 The State Board of Education is a 16-member board, including two student members.
-Under current law, all the board members can vote except for the student members.
-This request legislation would extend voting authority to the student members on the Board, allowing them to vote in the same manner as other board members.
-Granting student members an official vote will make the Board more student-centered and responsive to the people most directly impacted by the Board’s policy decisions.
+Under previous law, all the members can vote except for the student members.
+This bill extended voting authority to the student members on the Board, allowing them to vote in the same manner as other members.
+Granting student members an official vote helps make the Board more student-centered and responsive to the people most directly impacted by the Board’s policy decisions.

 - Download the one-pager on this request.